AyushiVashisth/node-logistics/dsa/readme.md

 Ensure you read the following instructions carefully:

-- Choose 2 from easy, 1 from the medium, and 1 from hard and solve a total of 4 questions from the following
+- Choose 2 from easy, 1 from medium, and 1 from hard and solve a total of 4 questions from the following
 - Solve the following problems with Javascript only.

 ### EASY